narrowteam/Narrow/README.md

 -----------

 ### General
-It is open source, project manager <br>
+It is an open source project manager backend <br>
 Powered by Django + Django Rest Framework <br>
 Frontend is an mobile app, written in ReactNative, see it [HERE](https://github.com/jmularski/TaskManagementApp) <br>